datatrail-jhu/00_intro/manuscript/08_googledocs.md

 d) creating and editing word documents.

 {words: 1}
 ?
 Please paste the link to the Google Doc you created below.
+(Reminder: This document should only contain information about the projected you completed on Leanpub book prices.
+It should not contain any personal information.)

 !
 Answers could vary